microsoft/cobalt/devops/providers/azure-devops/templates/app_service_maven/examples/service_usage.md

 ### Step 2: Configure the Azure DevOps Variable Groups

 Variable groups are named in a way that allows the **Shared Maven Service Pipeline** to look up rather or not the group belongs to a specific cloud provider and for which environment should the group be used for.
-The following table describes the variable groups required to support a service deployment:
+The following tables describe the variable group names required to support a service deployment.
+The value columns provide concrete examples for how one might satisfy the variables in each group.

 `Azure - Common`

-  This group depends on all the above mentioned variable groups.
-It also holds the majority of variables needed to deploy a **Maven Service**.
+  This group is holding the majority of variables needed to deploy a **Maven Service**.

   | name | value | description | sensitive? | source |
   | ---  | ---   | ---         | ---        | ---    |